conduktor/conduktor-docs/docs/gateway/configuration/client-authentication.md

 | **Clients are identified by certificates (mTLS)** | Not possible (mTLS means encryption) | Security Mode: `GATEWAY_MANAGED`<br />Security protocol: `SSL`<br />Authentication mechanism: `MTLS` |
 | **Credentials managed by Kafka** | Security Mode: `KAFKA_MANAGED`<br />Security protocol: `SASL_PLAINTEXT`<br />Authentication mechanism: `PLAIN`, `SCRAM-SHA-256`, `SCRAM-SHA-512`, `OAUTHBEARER` or `AWS_MSK_IAM` | Security Mode: `KAFKA_MANAGED`<br />Security protocol: `SASL_SSL`<br />Authentication mechanism: `PLAIN`, `SCRAM-SHA-256`, `SCRAM-SHA-512`, `OAUTHBEARER` or `AWS_MSK_IAM` |

 ## Security Mode

 :::warning
-As of [Gateway 3.10.0](/changelog/Gateway-3.10.0) the `DELEGATED_XXX` security protocols have been deprecated in favour of additional environment variable `GATEWAY_SECURITY_MODE`.
+As of [Gateway 3.10.0](/changelog/Gateway-3.10.0) the `DELEGATED_XXX` security protocols have been deprecated in favour of an additional environment variable, `GATEWAY_SECURITY_MODE`.

-These values remain supported for backward compatibility but are no longer recommended for new configurations.
+The `DELEGATED` values remain supported for backward compatibility but are no longer the recommended for new configurations.

-If you are using DELEGATED security protocols review the [Security Mode Migration Guide](/gateway/how-to/migration-guide-to-security-mode) before proceeding.
+If you are using `DELEGATED` security protocols review the [Security Mode Migration Guide](/gateway/how-to/migration-guide-to-security-mode) before proceeding.
 :::

 The Gateway security mode is defined by the `GATEWAY_SECURITY_MODE` configuration.
 This will define whether the Gateway will manage your credentials, `GATEWAY_MANAGED`, or your back end kafka cluster, `KAFKA_MANAGED`.